by Catherine Pratt

 Sometimes anger comes because it's easier to blame others for problems rather than taking responsibility for your own life or you don't want to come up with a solution yourself.
 It can feel like the quickest way to solve a problem.
 You get used to reacting with anger whenever something doesn't go your way and it's become a very bad habit.

 If you're overly exhausted all the time, you might be just too tired to mentally deal with situations that happen.
 You don't have the strength to have patience with the situation.
-This is one you often find with new parents but it can happen to anyone if they're overly tired.
+This is one you often find with new parents but it can happen to anyone if they're overly tired or stressed out.

 Or you might just have too many things happening at once and it causes overwhelm for you.
 You're at the limit of what you can handle at the moment.
-It can feel scary and you might react with anger at the next event that pushes you over your threshold of what you can deal with.
+It can feel scary and you might react with anger at the next event that pushes you over your threshold of what you can cope with.

 You feel jealous about what someone else has or has done.
-It might remind you that you want that as well or it tells you that you're not following your own dreams.
-But, instead you get so angry at the person for having something you want when really you need to turn it around and start thinking "That's something I'd like to have in my life too.
+It might remind you that you want that as well or it reminds you that you're not following your own dreams.
+You end up getting angry at the person for having something you want when really you need to turn it around and start thinking "That's something I'd like to have in my life too.
 How do I start to work towards getting that for myself?"

 If someone is looking for validation or approval from others, they might go to incredible lengths to please the other person and when the other person doesn't react the way they want them to, they feel hurt but they respond with anger as a way to deal with those feelings.
 They don't feel good enough inside or they feel like a failure so they try to get others to tell them how good they are.
 But, it doesn't work and they end up feeling angry at everyone because they've gone to so much effort and it wasn't appreciated.